Harvey Sachs

-Harvey Sachs (born June 8, 1946 in Cleveland, Ohio) is an American-Canadian writer who has written books on musical subjects.
+Harvey Sachs (born June 8, 1946 in Cleveland, Ohio) is an American-Canadian writer and music historian who has written books on musical subjects.
 He has been a member of the Curtis Institute of Music faculty since 2009.

 Writing

 His books include biographies of and a book of essays on the Italian conductor Arturo Toscanini, plus an edited collection of Toscanini's letters.